Duke in Chile

 Program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the GEO representative listed.

-Priority: Priority is given to applicants who meet the prerequisites and apply by the deadline.
+Priority: Priority is given to applicants who meet the language prerequisite and apply early.

 Minimum GPA: There is no minimum overall GPA.
 However, students must have earned a minimum of a ‘B’ in Spanish 203 or previous level.